bitprj/BitCamp/Slack-Apps/week1/README.md

 📚 **Summary**

-Students are learning the basic of Slack API including the introductions of Node Java Script, Permission/Scopes and a brief introduction of Events and Listeners.
+Students will be learning the basic of Slack API including the introductions of Node Java Script, Permission/Scopes and a brief introduction of Events and Listeners.
 Students will later browse the slack API documentation which they are going use to complete their final assignment.

 **Learning Objectives**
 - Introduction to Slack API.